Image by John Kazior

 As more and more writers grow up without the direct memory of apartheid, stories will change.
 “Now the author is dead,” Zakes Mda said in a 1997 interview, “and the author was apartheid.”
 For so long, the regime had been a factory of “ready-made stories,” as he put it, an era in which, he observed in a 2002 interview, “there were no gray areas.”
 Now the whole country is a gray area — a country of rolling electrical blackouts and widespread government corruption and terrible droughts, but also of ambition and sharp, dry humor.
 It is a place that I don’t think Coetzee knows very well anymore — miles removed, I hope, from the country where he once put his ear to the door and heard Bach telling him that better things were out there.
 Perhaps one of the best things you can say about Coetzee’s work is that it’s not as true as it used to be; that one day it will appear to readers as text from a very long time ago, written in a strange, dusty language that nobody speaks.

-Ella Fox-Martens is an Australian writer currently living in London.
+Ella Fox-Martens is a writer living in London.